-- Improves customer service.
+Improves customer service.
 More convenient for customer to schedule meetings.
-Facilities are better suited for technically supporting our business needs. ☐ Time saved for the Service building Security Guard kiosk.
-Free program updates available for 1 year without interruptions to the customer or services provided.
+Facilities are better suited for technically supporting our business needs. □ Time saved for the Service building Security Guard kiosk.
+Free program updates available for 1 vear without interruptions to the customer or services provided.
 Reduces errors and eliminates redundancy in effort.
 Increase in revenue and annual cost savings Reduces paper usage by approximately 11,700 sheets annually supporting the 'Paperless Office' commitment.
 Lower costs to clients.
-Time Savings for AV Techs will have reduced setup
+Time Savings for AV Techs will have reduced setup requirements enabling them to work on other projects.
+Time reduced approximately 39%.
+Scheduling Ease Customer Satisfaction Increased.

-- □ Scheduling Ease

-- Customer Satisfaction Increased.